Household consumption radar

 Outside the dotted line: more favourable than average.

-In April, conditions for Dutch household consumption were more favourable than in the previous month.
+In April, conditions for Dutch household consumption were more unfavourable than in the previous month.
 New data have become available for six indicators.
-Four indicators improved, one deteriorated and one remained the same.
+One indicator improved, four indicators deteriorated and one remained the same.
 Household consumption is affected by consumers’ expectations, their personal financial situation and developments on the job market.
 Although the Radar indicators show a strong correlation with household consumption, improved circumstances are not necessarily translated into increased growth.

 Related items